thevictor13/cucumber-html-report/README.md

 ```

 # Author
-Written by Peter Leinonen 2016.
+Written by Peter Leinonen 2016, with help of contributors.
+Thanks!